-Dr. Roberton graduated from Pickering College and then he took a teaching position in Collingwood Twp, (Grey County) Ontario, prior to attending medical school.
+Dr. Roberton graduated from Pickering College in 1875 and then he took a teaching position in Collingwood Twp, (Grey County) for a short time before becoming a book-keeper for 5 years.
 Dr. Robertson graduated from Trinity Medical College in 1884.
-He took post-graduate courses in Edinburgh, Scotland.
-He became a ship’s surgeon on a steamship that travelled between Liverpool, England and Bombay, India.
+He took post-graduate courses in Edinburgh, Scotland graduating in 1885.
+Dr. Robertson became a ship’s surgeon on a steamship that travelled between Liverpool, England and Bombay, India.

 According to the 1891 census, Dr. Robertson was living and practicing medicine in Stratford, Ontario.